pypeit/PypeIt/doc/help/pypeit_install_ql_masters.rst

       --ql_path QL_PATH  An existing directory to symlink as the QL_MASTERS directory. (default: None)
       --odir ODIR        The directory in which to extract the zip file.
-Ignored if a direct path is provided using --ql_path. (default:/Users/westfall/Work/packages/pypeit/doc) --rmzip            Remove the downloaded zip file (default: False)
+Ignored if a direct path is provided using --ql_path. (default:
+                         /Users/westfall/Work/packages/pypeit/doc)
+      --rmzip            Remove the downloaded zip file (default: False)